ibm-cloud-docs/vpc/vpn-api-example.md

 {: important}

 The following diagram shows how to interconnect three VPCs; the following example shows you how to connect only the first two.
 You can repeat the steps to connect more VPCs.

 ![Interconnecting VPCs by using VPN gateways](images/vpc-vpn.svg){: caption="Figure 1: Interconnecting VPCs by using VPN gateways" caption-side="top"}

 The following example assumes that:

 1. You already created VPCs, subnets, and virtual server instances.
-For more information about creating VPC resources, see [Getting started](/docs/vpc?topic=vpc-getting-started).
+For more information about creating VPC resources, see [Getting started with Virtual Private Cloud (VPC)](/docs/vpc?topic=vpc-getting-started).
 1. You set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup) and initialized all the variables needed.

 You can also create a VPN gateway and add VPN connections by using the UI.
 For instructions, see [Creating a VPN gateway using the UI](/docs/vpc?topic=vpc-vpn-create-gateway#vpn-create-ui).